Skip to content

 • A blanket to stay warm while waiting on help

-• Water bottles to have something to drink
+• Water bottles or something hydrating to drink

 • Nonperishable foods to eat